Developer

 • Code auto-upgrade on customer site not supported.

-• Only Jira and Confluence are supported.
+• Only Jira, Confluence, and Bitbucket are supported.

 • Forge Containers not supported.